 For more information or to request an appointment, visit our Tech Tutoring page.

 We do not currently offer any regularly scheduled computer classes.
 Classes are planned on an as-needed basis and can be found in our Events Calendar.
 Tech Tutoring is also available for specific technology needs.

-Printing and copying is 10¢ per page for black and white (available at all locations), and 50¢ per page for color (only available at the Main Library and the Northside Branch).
+Printing and copying is 10¢ per page for black and white, and 50¢ per page for color.

 The library may accept gifts books or other materials with the understanding that items not added to the library’s collection will be disposed of or sold at the discretion of the library.
 If you are interested in making a book donation, you make contact our Public Relations Manager, Debbie Nunziato, at email@example.com or (740) 702-4145.